2011 Norway attacks: Perpetrator

-Public broadcaster NRK and several other Norwegian media outlets identified the suspected attacker as Anders Behring Breivik.
+Public broadcaster NRK and several other Norwegian media outlets identified the attacker as Anders Behring Breivik.
 He was arrested on Utøya for the shootings and also linked to the Oslo bombing.
 He was charged with terrorism for both attacks.
 According to his attorney, Breivik acknowledged that he was responsible for both the bomb and the shooting during interrogation but denied culpability, as he asserted that his actions were "atrocious but necessary".
 At his arraignment on 25 July, Breivik was remanded into custody for eight weeks, the first half to be in solitary confinement.
 Breivik wanted to have an open hearing, and attend it wearing a uniform of his own design, but both requests were denied by the presiding judge.

 Mental health

 Following his arrest, Breivik underwent examination by court-appointed forensic psychiatrists, who diagnosed him with paranoid schizophrenia and concluded he had been psychotic at the time of the attacks and was criminally insane.
 Although criticised in newspaper debates, the submitted report was approved with no remarks by the Norwegian Board of Forensic Medicine after an extended panel of experts had reviewed it.

 According to his defence attorney, Breivik initially expressed surprise and felt insulted by the conclusions in the report.
 He later stated that "this provides new opportunities".
 Following the criticism of the psychiatric report, the court in January 2012 approved a second psychiatric examination.
 The report from this examination declared Breivik to be sane in April 2012.
 Ultimately, the verdict and ruling of the district court's five-judge panel agreed that Breivik was sane.